Updated June 24, 2022

 Alternatively, in Northern Ireland you could try the 29km (18-mile) Knockchree cycle route where you’ll be treated to spectacular views of the Mourne Mountains and Whitewater River.

 Wild swimming became incredibly popular in the UK during the coronavirus pandemic, when public swimming pools closed and travel was restricted – and its popularity is yet to wane.
 See what the fuss is about this summer, with dips in lakes and lochs, swims next to cascading waterfalls and even plunges into deep river pools.

 A dip in Britain’s largest body of water, Loch Lomond in Scotland, is the perfect introduction to wild swimming for beginners.
 Or, try the picturesque spot in the River Wharfe in Appletreewick, Yorkshire, where you can swim to a small islet and dry off on a pebbly beach then retreat to a village pub to warm up.
 You can even slip into the Thames at tiny Wallingford Beach in Oxfordshire, midway between Oxford and Reading.

-There’s no need to settle for an overcooked roast dinner on a holiday here at home, when the UK’s food scene is thriving with everything from Michelin-star restaurants and fresh farm produce to local delicacies such as mouth-wateringly creamy cheeses and lip-smacking seafood to try.
+There’s no need to settle for an overcooked roast dinner on a holiday here at home.
+The UK’s food scene is thriving, with everything from Michelin-star restaurants and fresh farm produce to local delicacies such as creamy cheeses and lip-smacking seafood to try.

 Or, if you’d like to improve your own cooking and take your holiday home, book yourself into a cookery school at an esteemed hotel such as Northcote in Lancashire or The Raymond Blanc Cookery School at Le Manoir aux Quat'Saisons in Oxfordshire.